-Department of Social Sciences at Michigan Technological University
+Michigan Technological University - Department of Social Sciences

 Why you should consider this program

-The Coverdell Fellows program at Michigan Tech is a great way to reenter the United States.
-Houghton is rural and remote, surrounded by forests and Lake Superior.
+The Coverdell Fellows program at Michigan Tech is a great way to reenter the United States after Peace Corps service, or a great mid-career opportunity to upskill through a service-oriented master’s program.
+Houghton is rural and remote, surrounded by forests and Lake Superior, with lots of outdoor recreation opportunities.
 Michigan Tech has an active Peace Corps community.
-Our Fellows program utilizes internships with VISTA through Conservation Legacy which has an active program working in underserved communities.
+Our Fellows program utilizes internships with VISTA through Conservation Legacy and the Great Basin Institute, which have active programs working in underserved communities.
 Graduate classes are small and focused.
-The program is typically one year on campus, one year of an internship and one more academic semester to complete the research.
+The program is typically one year on campus, one year of an internship, and one more academic semester to complete a research project.
+Flexible part-time options are also available.

 The Department of Social Sciences offers two distinct degree programs.
 The Environmental and Energy Policy program has a strong theoretical and applied program that can include community development if that is the student's area of interest.
 The Master of Science in Industrial Archaeology is a professional degree that prepares students for diverse careers in areas including curation and education at historic sites and within museums; heritage and cultural resources management; field archaeology; public history; preservation and planning; education; and community and government service.